AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 This section describes the CostIQ feature of Aviatrix CoPilot.

-CostIQ enables you to have visibility into costs of resources across all clouds in your multi-cloud network that are managed by Aviatrix Controller.
+CostIQ offers visibility into costs of resources across all clouds in your multi-cloud network that are managed by Aviatrix Controller.
 Costs are currently reported as percentages of traffic generated by end instances in spoke gateways.
-The information reported in CostIQ reflects native CSP costs, not Aviatrix Systems costs.
+The information reported in CostIQ reflects native CSP costs (not Aviatrix Systems costs).

 In CostIQ, you create cost domains which are defined by a unique set of spoke gateways.
 CoPilot looks at the traffic generated by all end instances in the unique set of spoke gateways and calculates the percentage of traffic they generate when compared to the total traffic for all end instances in all spoke gateways in your Aviatrix managed environment.

-The CostIQ overview shows a breakdown of your managed resources by top-cost resources by cloud provider, by top-cost resources by CSP region, by top cost resources across CSPs, and by top-cost cost domains.
+The CostIQ overview shows a breakdown of your managed resources by top-cost resources by cloud provider, by top-cost resources by CSP region, by top-cost resources across CSPs, and by top-cost cost domains.

-By using cost domains, the top utilized spoke gateways for different departments can be identified.
+Cost domains can help you identify the top utilized spoke gateways for different departments and business units in your enterprise.
 The information can be used for billing purposes.

 Create a Cost Domain
 ----------------------